Blendify/blender-manual/blender_docs/manual/modeling/meshes/editing/vertices.rst

    :class: refbox

    :Mode:      Edit Mode
-   :Menu:      :menuselection:`Mesh --> Vertices`
+   :Menu:      :menuselection:`Vertex`
    :Hotkey:    :kbd:`Ctrl-V`

-This page covers many of the tools in the :menuselection:`Mesh --> Vertices` menu.
+This page covers many of the tools in the :menuselection:`Vertex` menu.
 These are tools that work primarily on vertex selections, however, some also work with edge or face selections.